-Every time you lift your hand off the keyboard and reach for your mouse or touchpad, you're wasting precious seconds.
-That's why I use keyboard shortcuts for everything on my PC.
+Every time you lift your hand off the keyboard to reach for your mouse or touchpad, you're wasting precious seconds of productivity by ignoring useful keyboard shortcuts at your fingertips.
 Not only are key combos faster to hit, but they're also more accurate than even the best mouse when it comes to precise actions like highlighting text or selecting cells in a spreadsheet.

-When I talk to friends -- even my most tech-savvy colleagues -- I find that most use basic keyboard shortcuts such as CTRL+X to cut and CTRL+V to paste, but they don't know some of the most helpful hotkeys that their PCs have to offer.
-These are the 15 best PC keyboard shortcuts you're probably not using, but should be.
+You might already use basic keyboard shortcuts such as CTRL+X to cut and CTRL+V to paste, but some of the most helpful hotkeys have much more to offer in terms of saving you time.
+These are the 22 best keyboard shortcuts you're probably not using, but should be.

 Windows Key + Arrow: Windows Snap

 One of the best features of Windows 10 is is the ability to snap windows next to each other so you can split the screen evenly between two to four applications.
 To perform this snap feature with the mouse, you need to drag a window all the way to the left or right side of the screen if you want it to take up half or into the corner if you want it to take up a quarter of the space.
 Don't bother.
 Hit Windows + Left Arrow to snap a window to the left side of the screen or Windows + Right Arrow to snap it to the right.
 If you want your application to take up a quarter of the screen, hit Windows + Up Arrow or Windows + Down Arrow after you snap it to the left or right and it will move into the corner.
 If you have more than one screen, you can hit the key combo more than once to move a window from one screen to another and you can snap a different window to each monitor edge, allowing you to have eight snapped windows on two displays (or twelve on a three-display setup).
 If a window is not snapped, hitting Windows + Up Arrow maximizes it while Window + Down Arrow minimizes it.